25 Beaches in the Philippines That Are Off the Beaten PathBy Gio D

 Mountaineers often take a weekend trek through the rainforest just to get to Anawangin Cove, a back-to-basics campsite nestled by pine trees.
 Similar nearby islands like Nagsasa, Talisayin, or Capones Island are all just an outrigger away from San Antonio.

 Lanuza, Surigao del Sur

-Nowadays, everybody and their mom have gone surfing at Siargao island in Surigao del Norte.
+Nowadays, everybody and their mom have gone surfing at Siargao island in Surigao del Norte while they tour the Philippines.
 While the island deserves all its acclaim, why not shed a light on the vast coastline of its neighboring region as well?

 Lanuza would be the Surigao del Sur counterpart to northern surf haven Siargao, but there is plenty more to discover down the line.
 For a more classic beach experience, the sun-soaked white sand bars and cozy shores of the Britania Islands in San Agustin or the secluded cove of Cagwait Beach might be up your speed.